Entertainment News Roundup: Nicolas Cage plays Nick Cage in tailor-made 'Massive Talent'; With jury picked, Johnny Depp opens U.S. libel case against ex-wife Heard and more | Entertainment

 Factbox-From Dylan to Springsteen, music greats sell rights to labels

-British actor Hugh Laurie, best known for playing an eccentric doctor in the TV series "House" , brings what he says is his favorite Agatha Christie novel to the screen with his new TV show "Why Didn't They Ask Evans?".
-The three-part mini-series was written, produced, and directed by Laurie, who also stars in a supporting role.
+British actor Hugh Laurie, best known for playing an eccentric doctor in the TV series "House" , brings what he says is his favourite Agatha Christie novel to the screen with his new TV show "Why Didn't They Ask Evans?".
+The three-part mini-series was written, produced and directed by Laurie, who also stars in a supporting role.

 Kurt Cobain's blue guitar in Nirvana's 'Smells Like Teen Spirit' video to be sold at auction